How to Make a Contouche

 The Fabric

-If you're taller, wide, want to use a different pattern or want to know exactly:
+If you're taller, wider, want to use a different pattern or want to know exactly:

 Stout figures need only insignifically more fabric, tall ones need significantly more.
 The calculation for a relatively economical pattern (i.e. small panier) and 150 cm fabric width goes roughly like this:

+You may think that this is an awful lot of fabric.
+Yes, it is.
+You may think that you won't need as much because you're petite.
+No, believe me, you will need it.
+It doesn't make much difference whether you're slim or fat.
 Even if you're on a budget, an 18th century robe is nothing to be niggard about.
 At a fabric consumption of 7 metres or above, finding out too late that you're half a metre short is reason enough to bite your own leg off - especially if you're on a budget!
-So don't let the fabric mature on a shelf, but get to at least the robe-cutting stage while there is stilll something left of that bolt in the shop - or calculate generoulsy from the start.
+So don't let the fabric mature on a shelf, but get to at least the robe-cutting stage while there is still something left of that bolt in the shop - or calculate generoulsy from the start.

 If you're very tall, consider that you will have to pleat more fabric into the back (i.e. wider back parts), otherwise the pleats won't fall gracefully all the way down.
 The back parts should also be a bit longer.

 If you plan to trim the dress with ruchings &c, add one to two metres to the above.
-There's also a fabric-saving version that was not uncommon and showed up even in the inventory of Mme Pompadour: The top quarter of the sides and top half of the back were made of linen.
+There's also a fabric-saving version of the petticoat (cheat petticoat) that was not uncommon and showed up even in the inventory of Mme Pompadour1: The petticoat was made of plain linen and only covered with the fashion fabric where it showed, i.e. in front and partly up the sides and back.
 Piecing the fabric together like that means more work, but in a time when labour was a lot cheaper than fabric, the additional cost was negligible.

 For the lining, you need roughly 150 x 75 cm of a firm linen-weave fabric.
 The lining will hold the whole construction up, so it mustn't be too weak or be distorted easily.
 Also good to have: an undefined amount of cheap fabric for mock-ups.